sgonyea/jruby-pgp/README.md

 The general goal is to provide fast, non-terrible wrappers around the Bouncy Castle PGP APIs.
 Bare-metal JRuby code will then plug into those wrappers, to minimize memory bloat.
-Directly hooking JRuby into the BC PGP APIs is certainly possible, but they are a poorly designed pile of rocks.
+Directly hooking JRuby into the BC PGP APIs is certainly possible, but they are a pile of rocks.
 Using these APIs from JRuby can yield some unwanted bloat, especially when you're resource constrained:

 [Example using BC PGP directly from JRuby](https://gist.github.com/1954648)